rockettheme/docs/Docs/joomla/templates/g4hadron/INDEX.md

 ---
-title: Hadron
+title: Hadron (Gantry 4 Edition)
-description: Your Guide to Using the Hadron Template for Joomla
+description: Your Guide to Using the Hadron (Gantry 4 Edition) Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/!hadron:Hadron

 ---